Ali Kemal: Collapse of the Empire

 On a report dated 11 November 1918 (Armistice Day) speculating on the successor to Grand Vizier Ahmed İzzet Pasha, The Times reported that Kemal was backing Ahmet Tevfik Pasha to be grand vizier, with the support of the Naval and Khoja parties.
 Ali Kemal became the general secretary of the Freedom and Accord Party, which was reestablished on 14 January 1919.
 He was appointed Minister of Education in the first Damat Ferid Pasha government established on 4 March 1919, and as Minister of Interior in the second Ferid Pasha government established immediately after his attempted resignation in May.
 While Kemal was in this position, he issued orders against the National Forces of Mustafa Kemal Pasha (Atatürk).
 He resigned from the ministry on 26 June 1919 following a disagreement within the government.

 As part of his campaigns against the Turkish national movement, along with other conservatives serving under the Sultan in Istanbul, Kemal set up an organisation known as the Friends of England Association (İngiliz Muhipleri Cemiyeti), which advocated British protectorate status for the Ottoman Empire.
 Ali Kemal thought of Mustafa Kemal's movement as a continuation of the CUP.
 This, combined with his past opposition to the Unionists, made him anathema to the nationalist movement gathering strength in Ankara and fighting the Turkish War of Independence against the attempts between Greece and the Entente to partition Anatolia.

 Kemal was a member of the Ottoman delegation to the Paris Peace Conference in June 1919.
 In an article dated 25 June 1919, The Times reported that Kemal had accused agents of the CUP of impeding the restoration of order in the Ottoman provinces, specifically accusing Talaat Pasha of organising Albanian brigand bands in İzmit and Enver Pasha of doing the same in the Bandırma, Balıkesir, and Karasi districts.
 He also alleged that the CUP had £700,000 of party funds available for propaganda, as well as numerous fortunes made by profiteering during the Great War.
 In fact, Kemal had resigned between the filing of the report and its publication in The Times on 3 July 1919.

-After leaving the ministry, Ali Kemal returned to the editorship of Peyam-ı Sabah newspaper, whose editorship included Refik Halit (Karay) and Yahya Kemal (Beyatlı).
-This newspaper was founded in 1920 by merging Kemal's defunct Peyam newspaper and the Sabah newspaper owned by Mihran Efendi, where he continued his attacks against the nationalist movement.
-However, after the Great Offensive and the Liberation of İzmir, he wrote an article titled "Our Goals Were and Are One" (Gayelerimiz Bir İdi ve Birdir) on 10 September 1922, and said that he was wrong for opposing the Nationalists.
+After leaving the ministry, Ali Kemal returned to the editorship of Peyam-ı Sabah newspaper, whose editorship included Refik Halit (Karay) and Yahya Kemal (Beyatlı), and which was pro-Greek in sentiment.
+It was founded in 1920 by merging Kemal's defunct Peyam newspaper and the Sabah newspaper owned by Mihran Efendi, where he continued his attacks against the nationalist movement.
+The newspaper had correspondents in Athens and most notably interviewed the Greek Prime Minister Dimitrios Gounaris in 27 March 1921.